-2.1 The proposed Winter Maintenance Policy for 2018/19, in terms of treatment standards and routes, remains unchanged from that approved by the Environemnt, Development and Infrastructure Committee in 2017.
+2.1 This report presents the Winter Service Policy 2019/20 which remains in a similar format and covers a similar network to the Policy approved by this Committee in previous years.
 This is generally based on the network and times of the public bus service with additional priority and resources allocated to strategic high speed roads.